operationBrass/homework-assignment-14/README.md

 ## Usage Guide

-Deploy on [Heroku](https://brasstech.herokuapp.com/) This application demonstrates database management functions and both front and back end development.
+Deployed on [Heroku](https://brasstech.herokuapp.com/) This application demonstrates database management functions and both front and back end development.
 Also introducing handlebars for templates!

 Get started on the Tech Blog [here](https://brasstech.herokuapp.com/)